 The impacts are bidirectional.

-A child’s behavior and the parents’ responses can feed on each other and spiral into ever increasingly punitive punishments.
-This interaction can create an escalation of punitiveness to abusive level16.
+A child’s behavior and the parents’ responses can feed on each other and spiral into ever increasingly punitive punishment.

 5. Externalizing Behavior

-Numerous studies have found that harsh or punitive punishments, especially those in the form of physical punishment, will lead to future aggression in children even though it may deter the child’s negative behavior in the moment17‘18‘19.
+Numerous studies have found that harsh or punitive punishments, especially those in the form of physical punishment, will lead to future aggression in children even though it may deter the child’s negative behavior at the moment.

 6. Become Bullies And/Or Victims

-When parents try to change behavior by fear, they are modeling how to use superior positions or their larger sizes to intimidate.
-They are also normalizing such practice.
+When parents try to change behavior by fear, they are modeling how to use superior positions or strength to intimidate.
+They are also normalizing abusive behavior.

 7. Worse Academic Performance

-The world’s longest running longitudinal Panel study started in 1968 by University of Michigan reveals the relationship between punitive discipline and children’s school performance.
+The world’s longest-running longitudinal Panel study started in 1968 by the University of Michigan reveals the relationship between punitive discipline and children’s school performance.

-Homes that use punitive discipline, such as punishment, lecturing or restricting activities (that are otherwise not affecting academic studies) are associated with lower academic achievement22 compared to homes that have warm parent-child interactions and use reasoning to teach.
+Researchers found that homes that use punitive discipline, such as punishment, lecturing, or restricting activities (that are otherwise not affecting academic studies) are associated with lower academic achievement compared to homes that have warm parent-child interactions and use inductive discipline as guidance.

 Using harsh punishment to fear-condition kids is ineffective at best and harmful at worst.

-For many parents, punishing is also the only way they know how to discipline.
+For many parents, punishing is the only way they know how to discipline a child.

-Have you noticed that when you make a certain move, your dog or cat does not imitate you, but your child may?
+Have you noticed that when you make a certain move, your dog or cat will not imitate you, but your child will?

-This discovery may partially explain why it is so important that parents model the behavior they want their children to have.
-Therefore,
+This discovery may partially explain why it is so important that parents model the way they want their children to behave.

 - if you want your child to be respectful, you respect your child.